-If you don’t trust Microsoft, you should probably stop reading.
-If you don’t trust Microsoft, you probably won’t trust OneDrive with your files.
+If you don’t trust Microsoft, stop reading.
+You probably won’t trust OneDrive with your files.

-If you’ve decided you’re never going to trust “the cloud”, you can probably stop reading now as well.
-There’s no getting around the fact that OneDrive is, at its heart, a cloud-based service.
+If you’ve already decided you’re never going to trust “the cloud”, you can stop reading now as well.
+There’s no getting around the fact that OneDrive is a cloud-based service.

-If you have Windows 10, or especially if you have Microsoft’s Office 365, you already have OneDrive available to you.
-(If not, it’s easy to get.)
-If you’re interested in learning about ways you can put OneDrive to use, read on.
+If you have Windows 10 or 11, and especially if you have Microsoft’s Office 365, you already have OneDrive available to you.
+If you’re interested in learning how you can put OneDrive to use, read on.

 I’m convinced that OneDrive is one of Microsoft’s most under-appreciated services.